 Guidelines for Wagner-Invited Speaker Invitations

-These guidelines are intended to convey the sense of the faculty with respect to invitations extended by the School to outside speakers.
-It builds on the University’s Guidelines for Administrative Implementation of NYU Policies on Speech, Speakers, and Dissent and Guidelines Regarding Protest and Dissent.
+These guidelines are intended to convey the sense of the faculty with respect to invitations extended by the School and members of the School community to outside speakers.
+They build on the University’s Guidelines for Administrative Implementation of NYU Policies on Speech, Speakers, and Dissent and Guidelines Regarding Protest and Dissent.

 With these goals in mind:

 - For most events, the School (as an institution) will invite speakers (whether or not they hold views that some might consider controversial) only if they are willing to take questions and engage respectfully with interlocutors and with the audience (panels, lectures with Q&A, etc.).
 Questions may be filtered through a moderator to ensure appropriateness and avoid grand-standing.

 - For events where event circumstances make such engagement impossible (e.g. Convocation), we intend to select speakers who: